Forget Your Logo. Sign With Words.

 I’ve fought this division within job functions for years at Base by asking everyone to hone their writing skills so that they learn to combine text and images from the very outset of the creative process and to integrate the messaging and tone of voice at the core of their visual work.
 This skillset would be especially important for in-house designers who work for specific brands.
 Our approach at Base is 100% organic and de-compartmentalized — we have no boundaries.
 We believe brand codes and communications should mix, mingle, and contrast to successfully create energetic and relevant brands.

 Looking at our studio’s past projects, I came to realize that we have continuously been integrating messaging at the core of the graphics of the brands we worked with.
 Some of them have withstood time well without becoming obsolete.
-For Belgian mobile company Mobistar, we created a flexible 4 square logo (Fig. 1) by combining 3 words, “Love, Work, Play,” that represented the three worlds of our lives that mobile occupies.
+For Belgian mobile company Mobistar, we created a flexible four-square logo by combining three words, “Love, Work, Play,” that represented the three worlds of our lives that mobile occupies.

 Why words are so impactful

 What are the advantages of having words at the center mixed within the logos and the graphics?
-We have identified 5 main assets:
+We have identified five main assets:

 - First, clients’ “fear of talking and writing” is immediately addressed with words existing at the core of their brand.
 By creating these systems, we desacralized the use of words and can guide the clients on how to play with text.
 This also gets them to participate more easily in the writing process.